amankumarkc/star_invoicing/homework.md

 * Clean up the JS code
 * Fix "calculation" of total amount in backend

+### Autocomplete Customer

+Use [autocomp.js](https://github.com/knadh/autocomp.js) to add autocomplete for customers in Invoice form.
+Bonus: show the name of the customer instead of ID.

 ### e-Invoicing via Government of Agrabah

 Your task is to integrate with an external service for generating `ARN` number for each invoice that is created in your system.
 Here is the API spec of the portal you have to integrate with: